jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 * we create the Mover and the Appearance, passing a reference to the player entity into their constructors.
-* The Mover and Appearance each store that reference in a private instance variable.
+* The Mover and Appearance each store that reference in a private field.
 * Once created, references to
 the Mover and Appearance are set inside the player entity.